WordEcho/WordEcho/README.md

 # WordEcho

-Application to read in your target language, instantly save unfamiliar words, and review them later with a spaced repetition system.
+Application to read in your target language, save unfamiliar words, and review them later with a spaced repetition system.
 Build your vocabulary naturally while enjoying immersive reading.

 ---